Military Criminal Defense Attorneys

 Why Hire a Military Criminal Defense Lawyer?

-If you are a member of the United States military and have been charged with a crime, it is in your best interest to work with an attorney who is not only experienced in civilian defense but in military criminal defense as well.
+If you are a member of the United States military and have been charged with a crime, it is in your best interest to work with an attorney who is not only experienced in civilian cases but in military criminal defense as well.

 Why Should I Choose McCormack & McCormack?